ATOMNFT/ESP32-S2-Mini-Marauder-Build/README.md

 <hr>

 ## ⚡ Simple Flash Method ⚡
-* If you're not viewing this page in google chrome you should do so now by right clicking the button and if you have chrome in your sub menu choose it.
+* If you're not viewing this page in google chrome you should do so now by right clicking the button and copying the address and opening it with google chrome.

 * If you're already in chrome click the button to flash the project onto ESP32 S2 mini (Purple module)